 - Played for Laughs in Season 0 of Yu-Gi-Oh!
 The Abridged Series when Yugi finds a bully has beaten his friends, decides enough is enough and challenges him to a Children's Card Game.
 The bully then informs Yugi that Duel Monsters won't be introduced until the next season.
 More beatings ensue, until Yugi's Superpowered Evil Side manifests to challenge the bully to a Shadow Game.

-- In an early issue, while Peter was still in high school, he gets forced by a teacher to challenge his bully, Flash Thompson, to a boxing match.
+- In The Amazing Spider-Man (Lee & Ditko), while Peter was still in high school, he gets forced by a teacher to challenge his bully, Flash Thompson, to a boxing match.
 This, of course, puts Peter in the situation of how to resolve things without giving away that he's Spider-Man.
 Eventually, he just pops Flash in the jaw hard enough to leave Flash dazed and unable to keep fighting, and tells the crowd that obviously Flash is throwing the fight, since wimpy Peter Parker couldn't possibly hit hard enough to knock him out in one blow.
 The crowd is quick to jump on this as evidence that Flash must be Spider-Man, throwing the fight so as to avoid revealing his superpowers.